DrCuis/Technical/Morphic/How_to_create_screenshots.md

 File in the code below.
 It creates a button on the topleft corner of the screen.

+If you save this as a file, you can select it in the FileList and right-click->"workspace with contents"

 ````
 "Small, invisible area acts as button
  to save consecutive screenshots"